chrischen2/coneLinearization/README.md

 **Contributing**

-We welcome contributions from the scientific community.
 If you have suggestions, bug reports, or improvements, please feel free to open an issue or submit a pull request.

 **Citation**

-If you use this tool in your research, please cite our publication: [Chen 2023](https://www.biorxiv.org/content/10.1101/2023.10.20.563304v1)
+If you use this tool in your research, please cite: [Chen 2023](https://www.biorxiv.org/content/10.1101/2023.10.20.563304v1)